Hi. How can we help?

 k-series.png

 Your venue must meet certain requirements before you can install your Lightspeed Restaurant hardware.
 This includes setting up cabling for your network and electrical needs, as well as other physical preparations.
-Our guide covers what you need to get ready before your install date, regardless if you are installing it yourself, have phone assistance, or are using an on-site professional.
+Our guide covers what you need to get ready before your install date, regardless if you are installing it yourself, have phone assistance, or use an on-site professional.

 Networking is a key, but complex, part of site preparation.
 If possible, have an IT professional set up your network to ensure it's fully ready for Lightspeed Restaurant.
 To learn more about networking, visit our Networking for Lightspeed Restaurant article.